 What if I was partially at fault for a car accident?

 You may still be eligible for compensation.
-When liability is disputed, a judge or jury assigns a percentage of fault to each driver.
+When liability is disputed, a judge or jury assigns a percentage of fault to each driver or pedestrian.
 Tennessee uses modified comparative fault, aka the 50% rule.
 As long as your fault is 49% or less, you can be compensated.
 But if you are found 50% or more at fault, you are not entitled to any damages.
 Compensation is tied to the percentage of your fault.
 For example, if you were 20% at fault you could collect 80% of your total damages.

 Decades Of Experience Tackling These Questions